86percent/docs/editor.md

 #### What a rule is
 Based on the `variables` available in the `bot`, you can determine `rules` and `conditions` to have your end-user following different paths of your scenario.

+## <a name="messages"></a>Messages
+In the `MESSAGES` tab, you can manage all your messages:
+* translate them in various languages (go to `SETTINGS` / `General info` to add languages to your `bot`)
+* and add `variations` to your message, either to test the conversion of other ways to talk to your users, or simply to make it more natural in terms of interactions (e.g. for a `bot` you'll display several times to your user, you don't have to always have the exact same messages).